Laminate basics: The invention of laminate. How is laminate made? What is laminate made of?

 Laminate today — compared to laminate in the 1950s

 Laminate today is produced in the same was as it was in the 1950s, with some differences.
 In that period, laminate had a higher percentage of polymer (phenolic and melamine) resin.
 The exact percentage is unknown but it is estimated that mid century laminate was 40% polymer and perhaps as high as 50% depending on the grade.
 Interestingly in today’s laminate, the paper-to-polymer ratio makes for a stronger material.
 It has been said that gram per gram, laminate is actually as strong as steel.
 Mid century laminate also has a different hand-feel than today’s laminate.
 It feels almost oilier, slippery in a different way.
-Part of this texture is due to the finishing technique, which will be described in a later story.
+Part of this texture is due to the finishing technique.